B-Sanders/where2study/README.md

 Where2Study aims to ease the process of finding areas to study and providing a convenient platform to find other students and form study groups.
 This app will help to relieve some of the stress of studying on campus and hopefully improve the experience a student has when trying to study for their next exam.

 # Login Credentials:
-Email: welovegary@ucsd.edu   Password: password \
+Email: where2studytester@gmail.com   Password:  welovegary123 \
+This is the login credentials to a gmail account.
+Typically you would not be able to register an account that is not a UCSD email, however so that the tester does not need to use a personal email to test the reset password link.
+If the test makes new accounts they must use an @ucsd.edu eamil, though it does not need to be a real one, unless the user wishes to use the recover email option.
-(Tester should feel free and is encouraged to make make at least one more account with a UCSD email to test the registration process, accept their own posts made from the other account and test the reset password feature)
+(Tester should feel free and is encouraged to make make at least one more account with a UCSD email to test the registration process, accept their own posts made from the other account)

 # Number of required devices